daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to listen to math content when using read aloud.
+#### The user must be able to listen to math content when using read aloud

 The read aloud feature must be able to announce encoded math content (e.g. MathML).